AdobeDocs/campaign-standard.pt-BR/help/channels/using/event-transactional-messages.md

 **Atualização de registros de logs**

-Quando um evento transacional foi atribuído a uma entrega de execução que falhou, esse evento é adiado e reprovado alguns minutos depois.
-Quando ele é reprovado, é atribuído a uma nova entrega de execução.

-No entanto, os logs de envio da nova entrega de execução não são atualizados imediatamente (a atualização é realizada por meio de um fluxo de trabalho programado).
+No processo de nova tentativa, o envio de logs da nova entrega de execução não é atualizado imediatamente (a atualização é realizada por meio de um fluxo de trabalho programado).
 It means that the message could be in **[!UICONTROL Pending]** status even if the transactional event has been processed by the new execution delivery.

 **Falha na entrega da execução**